-When you buy from us online, our system automatically gathers purchase data, and we also record information about purchases made through our telemarketing, mail order and other marketing operations.
+When you use our free venue finding service, our system records your data, in order that we can process your enquiry and record information about enquiries made through our telemarketing, email marketing and other marketing operations.

 We use this information in two ways: We review what kinds of products and services appeal most to our visitors as a group.
 This statistical information helps us improve our offerings in the same way that other companies change their catalogue based on what sells best.
-We use information such as the number of purchases visitors make and the categories of goods and services they buy to make offers to them we believe will be of interest.
-We do not give out any information about you, as an individual, to anyone, except to complete your transactions, or to comply with valid legal process such as a search warrant, subpoena or court order.
+We use information such as the number of enquiries received and the categories/venues or services used to make offers which we believe will be of interest.
+We do not give out any information about you, as an individual, to anyone, except to complete your event bookings at a specific venue - on your request, or to comply with valid legal process such as a search warrant, subpoena or court order.

 The legal basis for this processing is legitimate interest.

 We may process information that you provide to us for the purpose of visitor registration, brochure requests, e-newsletters subscriptions and competition entry.
 This data may be processed for the purposes of sending you the relevant notifications and media.

 - E-newsletters - by completing our e-newsletter signup page you are agreeing to receive email marketing communications.
 These can be unsubscribed from at any time, simply by clicking the unsubscribe link at the bottom of the email.

 - Download Brochure requests - by completing our Brochure Request form you are agreeing to receive brochures from us.

 - Quick Enquiry Form - by completing this form we will contact you about your request and your details will be held on our systems.